sol83/Python-SimplePrograms1/README.md

-# Python-SimplePrograms1
-A collection of simple python programs for beginners
+A collection of simple python programs for beginners - From Stanford's "Code In Place" curriculum